PRE-REGISTRATION IS OPEN FOR 2015 CRUISE NIGHT

 |Cruise Nite Kearney would not be possible without the help of our corporate sponsors.
 Please help support Cruise Nite by showing them your support.
 Click on their logo scrolling across the bottom of this page to visit their website.
 Please tell them “Thank You for supporting Cruise Nite Kearney” when you are in their businesses.|

-By RICK BROWN Hub Staff Writer
+By ASHLEY WHITE Hub Staff Writer

 KEARNEY — A change in Kearney city code will give law enforcement one more tool to curb after-Cruise Nite activities.

 At its regular meeting Tuesday, the Kearney City Council voted 5-0 to amend city code to make it illegal to not only consume, but also to possess an open container of alcohol in city right of way or on public property.
 The amendment also makes it illegal to consume or possess alcohol on a public sidewalk.